engineyard/ey-docs/pages/database-restore.md

     `ec2-50-18-139-19.us-west-1.compute.amazonaws.com` is the IP address of the database instance, and
     `/tmp/postgres/dumpfile.pgz` is the directory and file name that you want to copy the backup file to.

-2. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`)
+2. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`).

-3. Import the database backup file to the database: pg_restore -d myapp dumpfile.pgz
+3. Import the database backup file to the database: pg_restore -d myapp dumpfile.pgz --clean -U postgres

-I'm failing here too:  Is there some other command that I need to overwrite one database with another?

-Errors are:

-deploy@domU-12-31-39-06-49-F3 /tmp $ pg_restore -d myappp dumpfile.pgz
-pg_restore: [archiver (db)] Error while PROCESSING TOC:
-pg_restore: [archiver (db)] Error from TOC entry 311; 2612 11574 PROCEDURAL LANGUAGE plpgsql postgres
-pg_restore: [archiver (db)] could not execute query: ERROR:  must be owner of language plpgsql
-    Command was:
-CREATE OR REPLACE PROCEDURAL LANGUAGE plpgsql;
-pg_restore: [archiver (db)] Error from TOC entry 1505; 1259 16392 TABLE people deploy
-pg_restore: [archiver (db)] could not execute query: ERROR:  relation "people" already exists
-    Command was: CREATE TABLE people (
-    id integer NOT NULL,
-    name character varying(255),
-    address character varying(255),
-    city...
+    where
+    `--clean` permits overwriting of the existing database with the backup file, and
+    `-U postgres` sets the user to the postgres user who has permission to overwrite the database.
+(The deploy user does not have these permissions.)

 <table>